eoscostarica/guide.eoscostarica.io/docs/consensus-mechanisms-blockchain.md

 This mechanism was born as an Intel solution to the advantage obtained by those with more resources when looking for the fairest block validator election system, like a lottery within the network.

-If you want to learn more about the different consensus mechanisms, you can visit the following [link](https://www.allerin.com/blog/8-blockchain-consensus-mechanisms-you-should-know-about).
+If you want to learn more about the different consensus mechanisms, you can visit the following [consensus mechanisms you should know about](https://www.allerin.com/blog/8-blockchain-consensus-mechanisms-you-should-know-about).